wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 the *Caller* may often get disconnected in the middle of sending progressive data.
 This can lead to unneeded memory consumption for the *Dealer* and *Callee*, due to the need to store temporary metadata about ongoing calls.

-The message flow for cancelling progressive calls with progressive call invocations involves:
+The message flow for cancelling calls with progressive call invocations involves:

 {align="left"}
      ,------.            ,------.                 ,------.